 Catheter insertion points for cardiac ablation

-During cardiac ablation, catheters are passed through a vein in order to reach your heart.
-Catheters may be inserted in your groin, your shoulder or your neck.
+During cardiac ablation, a long flexible tube (catheter) is passed through a blood vessel in order to reach your heart.
+More than one catheter is often used.
+The catheter may be inserted in your groin, your shoulder or your neck.

 Pulmonary vein isolation is performed in the hospital.
 Before your procedure begins, a specialist will insert an intravenous line into your forearm or hand, and you'll be given a sedative to help you relax.
 In some situations, general anesthesia may be used instead to place you in a sleep-like state.